RESEARCH INTERESTS

 A) UMAP comparison of HV to PC in the PBMC T-cell.
 B) UMAP comparison of HV to PC for T-Cells in CSF.
 C) Bar plot comparing the proportions for cell types in HV to PC in the PBMC and the proportion of cells per sample clustered by similarity.
 D) Bar plot comparing the proportions for cell types in HV to PC in the CSF and the proportion of cells per sample clustered by similarity.
 E) Bar plot with the proportion of clones broken down by sample and class (HV vs. PC) for PBMC.
 F) Bar plot with the proportion of clones broken down by sample and class (HV vs. PC) for CSF.
 G) Comparison of shared clones between compartments(CSF and PBMC) for two samples.
 PC = neuro-PASC , HV= Healthy Volunteers

-Severe acute respiratory syndrome coronavirus 2 (Long-Haul COVID) affects 1 in 4 people worldwide.
-Of these, 10% have experienced ongoing symptoms that can last months to years that can include ongoing neurologic issues such as brain fog, anxiety, depression, sleep problems, and headaches even though the viral RNA become undetectable.
-It is not yet known how the infection leads to these persistent neurologic symptoms, nor what are the molecular and immunologic mechanisms associated with these conditions.
-Therefore, we aim to characterize the transcriptome of peripheral blood mononuclear cells (PBMC) and the paired cells isolated from cerebrospinal fluid (CSF) of individuals with neurologic postacute sequelae of SARS-CoV-2 infection (neuro-PASC) using 10X Genomics single cell RNA (scRNA) sequencing.
-For this study, I implemented a standard scRNA-seq analysis pipeline using Seurat and CellChat in R to identify gene expression differences and intercellular communication patterns.
-Next, I created a custom pipeline to apply Partial Least Squares (PLS) modeling to determine whether a model could distinguish between healthy and long-haul COVID patients.
-The PLS modeling also identifies which genes in a cell type are most influential in differentiating the two populations.
+Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) causes Long-Haul COVID, which affects 1 in 4 infected individuals worldwide.
+Of these, 10% experience ongoing symptoms lasting months to years, including neurologic issues such as brain fog, anxiety, depression, sleep problems, and headaches, even after viral RNA becomes undetectable.
+The molecular and immunologic mechanisms driving these persistent neurologic symptoms remain unknown.
+To address this, we characterized the transcriptome of peripheral blood mononuclear cells (PBMCs) and paired cells isolated from cerebrospinal fluid (CSF) of individuals with neurologic post-acute sequelae of SARS-CoV-2 infection (neuro-PASC) using 10X Genomics single-cell RNA (scRNA-seq) sequencing.
+I implemented a standard scRNA-seq analysis pipeline using Seurat and CellChat in R to identify gene expression differences and intercellular communication patterns.
+I then developed a custom machine learning pipeline applying Partial Least Squares (PLS) modeling to determine whether the model could distinguish healthy individuals from long-haul COVID patients, and to identify which genes within each cell type were most influential in differentiating the two populations.

 Phylogenomics of Bonytongues (Osteoglossomorpha)